Loading...

 Add Fiber

-Include a source of fiber with or before your cold coffee.
-Foods like almonds or a small serving of chia seeds can help slow the absorption of sugar.
+Include a source of fiber in your cold coffee, such as a tablespoon of chia seeds or ground flaxseeds.
+This can help slow down the absorption of sugars.

 healthspan-mbl